jimmoffitt/developer_advocate.blog/HBC4Gnip.md

         while (!client.isDone()) {
             try {
                 String message = queue.take();
-                System.out.println(message); // Here is where you could put it on a queue for another thread to come in and take care of the message
+                //System.out.println(message); // Here is where you could put it on a queue for another thread to come in and take care of the message db.handleActivity(message)
             } catch (InterruptedException e) {
                 System.out.println(e);
             }